-My husband bought me a Philips Pasta Maker for Christmas and I just love it.
+My husband bought me a Philips Avance Pasta Maker (affiliate link) for Christmas and I just love it.
 The recipe book that came with my machine showcased 9 different type of pasta noodles that I could make with machine.
 What it didn’t include was a recipe for Homemade Asian Rice Noodles.

 I had heard rumors that the recipe for the rice noodles existed in the Japanese version of the Philips cookbook.
 As hard as I tried, I could not find the Philips pasta maker Japanese recipe book which was different than mine.
 I even took to the forums and youtube looking for answers.
 I almost gave up when I did one last seemingly futile search for rice noodles and found exactly what I was looking for on the Please Give Peas A Chance blog.
 She had made the exact recipe I’d been searching for and used the ingredients people were discussing on the forums – and that I saw on youtube.
 I was elated.
 Finally, Homemade Rice Noodles were going to be mine all mine.

-While rice flour is readily available in the grocery store, my store does not carry tapioca flour in the gluten-free section.
+While rice flour (affiliate link) is readily available in the grocery store, my store does not carry tapioca flour (affiliate link) in the gluten-free section.
 I went to the local Asian market and picked up a bag for about $0.99 USD.
 For this recipe, I used 150 grams of flour which I weighed by hand instead of using measuring cups.
 The Philips Pasta Maker works best with exact weights.
-If you do not have a food scale, I picked mine up pretty cheap on Amazon.
+If you do not have a food scale (affiliate link) you can pick one up pretty cheap on Amazon.

-The rice flour at the Asian market was also only $1.49 USD where the rice flour found in the gluten-free section of my grocery was $2.99 USD.
-For this recipe, I weighted exactly 350 grams of rice flour.
+The rice flour (affiliate link) at the Asian market was also only $1.49 USD where the rice flour (affiliate link) found in the gluten-free section of my grocery was $2.99 USD.
+For this recipe, I weighted exactly 350 grams of rice flour (affiliate link).

 In the gluten-free section of the market, the grocery store sells Xanthan Gum by the single packets for $0.78 USD vs an entire box of packets for about $12 USD.
 If you only need a packet or two and may never use it again, go ahead and just grab a packet.
 Xanthan Gum is a gluten-free additive that is used in many products as a thickening agent, or as a stabilizer to prevent separation of ingredients.
 For this recipe, we will use one packet (0.32 oz or 1 tablespoon) of Xanthan Gum.